khursidk/Khan-project/README.md

 # Khan-project
-The frontend application needs to be implemented using HTML, CSS, and JavaScript.
+The frontend application implemented using HTML, CSS, and JavaScript.
-On the homepage show a navbar on the header part and other pieces of information on the body part
-• Home Page will have the following Sections:
+On the homepage show a navbar on the header part and other pieces of information on the body part .Home Page will have the following Sections:
 ◦ About
 ◦ Skills
 ◦ Projects